Akshay-AI-22/Web-scraping-assignment/README.md

 🎯 Data Scraped
 The scraper extracts the following information for each book:
-FieldDescriptionTitleFull title of the bookPricePrice in pounds (£), converted to floatAvailabilityStock status (e.g., "In stock")RatingStar rating converted to number (1-5)
+- Title: Full title of the book
+- Price: Pricein pounds (£), converted to float
+- Availability: Stock status (e.g., "In stock")
+- Rating: Star rating converted to number (1-5)

 🛠️ Technologies Used
 - Python 3.x